abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 ### Review
 In this lab, you have completed:
-- Provision lab infrastructure resources
+- Provisioned lab infrastructure resources.
-- Configure the hub and spoke network topology
+- Configured the hub and spoke network topology.
-- Test transitivity of virtual network peering
+- Test transitivity of virtual network peering.
-- Configure routing in the hub and spoke topology
+- Configured routing in the hub and spoke topology.
-- Configure Azure private and Azure public DNS name resolution
+- Configured Azure private and Azure public DNS name resolution.
-- Validate Azure private and Azure public DNS name resolution
+- Validated Azure private and Azure public DNS name resolution.

 ### You have successfully completed the lab